 Special Circumstances

-2. Bankruptcy or insolvency
+2. Bankruptcy or insolvency;

-4. Abandonment of the franchise or franchise relationship
+4. Abandonment of the franchise or franchise relationship;

-5. Conviction of a serious offence
+5. Conviction for a serious offence;

-7. Fraudulent operation of the business
+7. The fraudulent operation of the business.

 Disputes